solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 [Plate 2E: Figure 20](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate2E-Figure20.png) — "Wold Cottage."
 Dark patch.
 Poor, but showing traces of disk structure.
 2500x.

-[Plate 2E: Figure 21](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate2E-Figure21.png) — Barbados Earth boiled at temp, of 1700° C to form a glass.
+[Plate 2E: Figure 21](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate2E-Figure21.png) — Barbados Earth boiled at temp, of 1700° C. to form a glass.
 Certain dark specks in the glass show distinct traces of nummulitic structure that have escaped solution.
 2500x.
 (Barbados Earth is a deposit of siliceous nummulites rich in still undissolved Radiolaria.)

 [Plate 2E: Figure 22](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate2E-Figure22.png) — _Receptaculites neptuni_,* showing continuity of nummulitic structure in light and dark areas.
 The photo is from section shown on p.
 254, fig. 38.
 Light and dark areas have precisely the same nummulitic structure; also there are disks partly on light partly on dark side of sharp dividing line.
 110x.